kubo39/readelf-d/README.md

 USAGE:
  readelf-d [OPTION] [ARG]..
  Display information about the contents of ELF format files Options are:
+  -a --all               Equivalent to: -h -S -s
-   -h --file-header       Display the ELF file header -S --section-headers   Display the sections' header -H --help              Display this information
+  -h --file-header       Display the ELF file header -S --section-headers   Display sections' headers
+  -s --symbols           Display the symbol table
+  -f --file-name         ELF file to inspect
+  -H --help              Display this information
 ```